-Stark, denuded and barren are words that might be top of mind for any first-time visitor to the Karoo National Park just outside Beaufort West in South Africa.
-But that would be to ignore everything that makes this area special.
+Stark, denuded and barren are words that might be top of mind for any first-time visitor to the Karoo National Park in South Africa.
+But that would be to ignore all that makes this area special.
 Find out more in Karoo National Park: the ultimate guide.

 The Karoo National Park entrance gate is just off the N1 highway, about 6km south of Beaufort West in the Karoo.
 The park makes a convenient stopover on a road trip because it is about 500km from Cape Town and 1000km from Johannesburg.